-The courts in New York City look very unfavourably at employers that sexually harass employees and job applicants.
+The courts in New York City look very unfavorably upon employers that sexually harass employees and job applicants.
 Therefore, it is in the employer’s best interest to avoid going to court if possible.
-The case may settle before trial in as little as 4 to 6 months.
+Your case may settle before trial in as little as 4 to 6 months.

 In some cases, the employer may have a policy of not settling these types of lawsuits, forcing the case to go to trial.
 If that is the case, the lawsuit process can take anywhere from a year to 10 years or longer.

 The experienced sexual harassment lawyers at the Derek Smith Law Group will help ensure your case settles as quickly as possible.
 However, sometimes, cases will go to trial.
 Your sexual harassment attorneys will keep the trial moving as smoothly as possible.